xtolya/TripShares/README.md

 ![alt text](https://github.com/xtolya/TripShares/blob/master/images/RegWithdraw.png)
 ![alt text](https://github.com/xtolya/TripShares/blob/master/images/RegMint.png)

-Then at the top you can register a trip (will be commited to db and blockchain)
+Then at the top you can register a trip (TO GO ON BC REQUIRED 3 GAS AND TRS MORE THAN DEPOSIT ON THE BALANCE) (will be commited to db and blockchain)
 ![alt text](https://github.com/xtolya/TripShares/blob/master/images/RegRegTrip.png)

 Then you can watch it in your trips section (won't watch in blockchain)